netpipe/Luna/README.md

 if you want to compile for windows remove the fluidsynth and then it wont need pulse jack asound gnome-libs. libusb is probably not needed either and a few others. the defines make it easy to exclude alot of the fat. config.h can help with that

-in codeblocls the proper way to see the source and header files is to uncheck the display by type toggle when right clicking on workspace.
+in codeblocks the proper way to see the source and header files is to uncheck the display by type toggle when right clicking on workspace.

+when using bulletblend or gamekit to design levels youll need to use b\older blender 249 also need to save on 32 bit to avoid big endian issues. i might have a converter somewhere for it too.